 This season opens with a very different atmosphere than has really ever been seen before on Star Trek as the Federation is preparing for a drawn-out war with the Dominion.
 This won’t be the two-episode “war” with the Borg that was seen in Star Trek: The Next Generation, or the almost hidden “war” with the Klingons seen in the original series.
 Instead, the show attempts to depict what a war in space will be like.

 Speaking of the Klingons, in the first episode, the space station Deep Space Nine is swarming with them.
-They have come to help the Federation fight the Dominion, led by General Martok who will become a recurring character on the series.
+They have come to help the Federation fight the Dominion, led by General Martok who will become a recurring character in the series.
 To help deal with the volatile situation between the two races, Captain Benjamin Sisko requests the presence of Lt.
 Commander Worf, the Klingon serving on the Enterprise during the run of Star Trek: The Next Generation.

 That’s not to say the war with the Dominion is forgotten.
 The Jem’Hadar are a continuous theme throughout the season as they make numerous appearances in various settings.
 Among them, Chief O’Brien and Dr. Bashir deal with a stranded group of them in Hippocratic Oath.
 The episodes Homefront and Paradise Lost deal with the Dominion trying to use humans’ own fears and paranoia to help it conquer Earth.

 There are some terrific, stand-alone, character-driven episodes this season.
 The Visitor develops the relationship between Jake Sisko and his father in a tremendous way with a great deal of emotion between the two.
-In the episode Rejoined, the Trill, Dax, challenges one of her societies taboos.
+In the episode Rejoined, the Trill, Dax, challenges one of her society’s taboos.
 Trills are actually two beings, a humanoid body inhabited by a worm-like symbiont.
 The symbionts live much longer than the humanoids and often inhabit quite a few during their lifetimes.
-The Dax symbiont comes in contact with a symbiont that was once it’s spouse, and the possibility of renewing the relationship is explored.
+The Dax symbiont comes in contact with a symbiont that was once its spouse, and the possibility of renewing the relationship is explored.
 Both are now in female bodies, so it’s interesting to see it as an allegory for our own societal taboos, not to mention one of the first female-female passionate kisses on television.
 In the episode Indiscretion, the Cardassian Gul Dukat reveals that he sired a daughter with a Bajoran mistress and faces the ramifications of that.
 Eventually, the girl becomes a recurring character and lives on the space station with Major Kira.

-Chief O’Brien is also give a great story where he is convicted of espionage by an alien race.
+Chief O’Brien is also given a great story where he is convicted of espionage by an alien race.
 Rather than actually sentencing him to time in prison, his brain is altered to believe he spent that time in prison.
 The mirror universe is visited once again in Shattered Mirror.
 During the season, the station also receives visits from Lwaxana Troi and the Klingon Kor.
 Dr. Bashir must deal with a society who have suffered through a disease passed on from generation to generation.

-A classic and fan favorite from this season is Little Green Men in which its learned that the Ferengis Quark, Rom, and Nog and the Changeling Odo were actually the aliens that crashed at Roswell in the 1940’s.
-Our Man Bashir has also been a fan favorite as Dr. Julian Bashir uses a holosuite program to become a James-Bond-like spy during the 1960’s.
+A classic and fan-favorite from this season is Little Green Men in which it’s learned that the Ferengis Quark, Rom, and Nog, and the Changeling Odo were actually the aliens that crashed at Roswell in the 1940s.
+Our Man Bashir has also been a fan favorite as Dr. Julian Bashir uses a holosuite program to become a James-Bond-like spy during the 1960s.

-The season ends with Broken Link, an episode which I think was the best cliff-hanger for this series.
+The season ends with Broken Link, an episode that I think was the best cliff-hanger for this series.
 It draws together practically all of the major events of this season while at the same time setting up new problems for the people inhabiting the station to overcome.